 Performing a manual audit is perfect when it comes to determining the issues that are lying on the surface.
 However, the deeper and more detailed your research is, the better it will be for your product.

 Automated testing helps to enable the most effective code analysis.
 That discovers the deeper issues and provides you with more efficient code analysis.
 As automated testing allows us to detect issues faster.
-It makes the whole code audit process faster and cheaper.
+It makes the whole software code audit process faster and cheaper.
 Performing both manual and automated testing allows us to detect all the existing errors.
 So it is possible to fix them now.
 Therefore, you avoid problems and extra costs in the future.

 Audit your code regularly